 “I love Christmas,” says John Ennis, by way of explaining A Miracle on Seel Street – a pop-up bar and grotto just for the festive season that sits above Saltdog Slims and 81 LTD – and if that’s reason enough.
 And maybe it is.

-No visitor to Miracle on Seel Street would doubt Ennis, founder of Graffiti Spirits (Slim’s, Saltdogs, Santa Chupitos etc) at his word.
+No visitor to Miracle on Seel Street would doubt Ennis, co-founder of Graffiti Spirits (Duke Street Market, Saltdogs, Santa Chupitos etc) at his word.
 Clearly this is a place made by a man who has all the festive cheer of a post-haunting Scrooge.

 Inside there’s a cosy lounge and, well, a cosy bar.
 It’s all cosy, but it’s a nice reminder of how grand these Georgian terraces throughout Ropewalks are.

-Original floorboards, wood-panelled windows and open fireplaces (alas, no roaring fire but you can’t have everything) make Miracle on Seel Street an intimate, almost olde-worlde festive setting.
-There are film nights too.
-And that’s before you get to the food and booze.
+Original floorboards, sash windows windows and open fireplaces (alas, no roaring fire but you can’t have everything) make Miracle on Seel Street an intimate, almost olde-worlde festive setting.
+There are film nights too – The Grinch, Home Alone, Elf, Frozen, Miracle on 34th Street.
+And that’s before you get to the booze.

-Graffiti Spirits – who own Saltdogs, 81 LTD, Santa Chupitos, El Bandito, Slim’s Pork Chop Express and Santa Maluco – have made cocktails one of their defining traits.
+Graffiti Spirits – who own Saltdogs, 81 LTD, Santa Chupitos, El Bandito and Santa Maluco – have made cocktails one of their defining traits.
 So it’s no surprise to see a menu of Christmas spirits adorning the menu, ranging between £5-10.

 Needless to say there’s mulled wine and, yes, there are the Old Fashioned and Gimlets of this world, but what about Homemade Irish Cream or a Martini with salted caramel, coffee liqueur and espresso?

-There are also Pigs In Blankets, turkey sandwiches, Mac’n’Cheese and mince pies available as snacks, but really it’s the opportunity to warm the cockles (physical and spiritual) in the Dickensian-via-80s-films ambiance of Miracle on Seel Street.
+There are also festive nibbles available as snacks, but really it’s the opportunity to warm the cockles (physical and spiritual) in the Dickensian-via-80s-films ambiance of Miracle on Seel Street.

 Snowy New York, light-festooned suburbs, machine guns… Think of it as grotto for adults and grown-up kids and you can’t go far wrong.

-There’s Bill Murray, Will Ferrell, Chevy Chase, umm, Bob Ross?
+There’s Bill Murray, Will Ferrell, Chevy Chase, umm, Bob Ross adorning the walls?
 Why not, we guess.
 Best of all is Andy Murray posing miserably in a Christmas jumper.
 We rate it to be probably the best thing he ever did.

 Somehow we get different eras of Christmas.
-Victoriana is the benchmark here, but increasingly 80s America seems to be the time and place with which we associate Christmas.
+Victoriana is the benchmark here, but increasingly 80s America seems to be the cultural benchmark for how we view Christmas.
 Snowy New York, light-festooned suburbs, machine guns… Think of it as grotto for grown-up kids and you can’t go far wrong.